bayesways/bayesways.github.io/_posts/2023-03-14-recreating-the-US-birthday-analysis.md

 Here I try to the same analysis but using a simpler additive model based on Fourier Transforms, instead of Gaussian Processes.
 I am also using it as an excuse to learn how [Prophet](https://facebook.github.io/prophet/) works, a package for time series forecasting implemented by a team at facebook.

 Tha package is pretty simple to use and fast to fit.
 I was able to get most of the paterns right with little experimentation, though not completely right.
+The ease of use and the ability to add custom components makes Prophet a great tool.
+The most obvious drawback is that it's made to accommodate daily data and there is no easy way to generalize to other frequencies.

 ## Setup